-Yes, Champs-Élysées is a perfect place to go shopping.
+Yes, Champs-Élysées is a perfect place to go shopping and for buying a souvenir from France.
 You have perfume shops, a Disney shop, and many other clothing and accessories magazines.
 Moreover, you’ll see the light show of the Eiffel Tower – at night, when there is a fixed hour – 8PM, 9PM, etc.

 See the Arch de Triomphe

 Another landmark of Paris, the Arch of Triomphe.
 Impressive, especially if you don’t have a replica at home (my hometown, Bucharest, has one – and my city used to be called the Little Paris for many reasons, but that’s another story.

 Go to the Eiffel Tower

 Take the subway from the Arch de Triomphe to the Eiffel Tower.
 Yes, there might be a line waiting for you.
 Yes, it will be crowded.
 But I liked visiting it – we bought tickets to go all the way up, see the city’s panorama, enjoy the view.

 And there are some souvenir shops as well if you are interested.

 If you can afford it, there is a restaurant that will allow you to enjoy the splendid view for a longer while – and to eat good food.
 We didn’t stop there, I have to admit.